-any passage of language that makes meaning.
-Texts can come in a huge variety of forms, for example a shopping list, a novel, an email, a conversation, a movie, an artwork or a cereal packet create to use language, sound and images to produce a text, to bring it into existence interpret to work out what a text (written, spoken, visual) means.
+literally, a set of words and the system for using them that is common to a community of people.
+More recently, the term has also come to be applied metaphorically to the systematic and meaningful uses of image, sound, body language, typography, and so any stretch of language that makes meaning.
+Texts can come in a huge variety of forms, for example a shopping list, a novel, an email, a conversation, a movie, an artwork, a maths equation a school uniform or a cereal packet create to use language, sound and images to produce a text, to bring it into existence interpret to work out what a text (written, spoken, visual) means.
 This involves reading the text closely and drawing on your own knowledge, values and beliefs

-READING TEXTS: THE 'BIG PICTURE'
+READING TEXTS - THE 'BIG PICTURE'